 #4 Use “keywords” for a text marketing campaign

-Another way to get people to sign up for a subscriber list is make a “virtual poster” for your website or social media sites asking people to text in a keyword to learn more.
-Once someone has texted your number, they’ve provided consent and you can text them.
+Another way to get subscribers is to create a “virtual poster” image for your website or social media sites asking people to text in a keyword to learn more.
+Once someone has texted you, they’ve provided consent and you can text them.

-- Print flyers with your keyword and text line to stick on bulletin boards in community centers, libraries, coffee shops and anywhere else potential students might gather.
+- Print flyers with your keyword and text line to post on bulletin boards in community centers, libraries, coffee shops and wherever potential students might gather.

-- Add a Click-to-Text button to your website and invite people to text and ask questions.
+- Add a Click-to-Text button to your website and invite people to ask questions.

-Generating enthusiasm is important to ensure students show up excited for your online class.
+Generating enthusiasm ensures students show up excited for your online class.
 Create social media posts and send emails or texts (if students signed up for them) with a countdown alert.
 Use a digital countdown clock or create colorful static images.

 - Use a countdown clock showing the days and hours till class starts.

-- Start displaying the countdown messages several weeks before the class start date.
+- Display the countdown messages several weeks before the class start date.

 #6 Create FAQs to address any issues or reservations people may have